Information-theoretic lower bounds for distributed function computation: Multi-cutset analysis

 \section{Multi-cutset analysis}

-We now extend the techniques in Section~\ref{sec:single_cutset} to a multi-cutset analysis, to address the limitation of the results obtained from the single-cutset analysis.
+We now extend the techniques of Section~\ref{sec:single_cutset} to a multi-cutset analysis, to address the limitation of the results obtained from the single-cutset analysis.
 In particular, the new results are able to quantify the dissipation of information as it flows across a succession of cutsets in the network.
-This is done by partitioning a general network using multiple disjoint cutsets, such that the network can be reduced to a chain of bidirectional noisy links.
+As briefly sketched in Sec.~\ref{ssec:summary}, we accomplish this by partitioning a general network using multiple disjoint cutsets, such that the operation of any algorithm on the network can be simulated by another algorithm running on a chain of bidirectional noisy links.
 We then derive tight mutual information upper bounds for such chains, which in turn can be used to lower-bound the computation time for the original network.